Sacred Journey into Religious Communities

 Learning Activities and Grade Distribution: This is a course modeled as a rite of passage and a pilgrimage.
 As such, it is a course that requires your participation.
 You can not assume a passive observer's role, viewing the sacred journeys from afar.
 To help you stay on course and reach your destination, you will need to adhere to the "Pilgrimage Edicts" of this course.
 You will be expected to complete the following Learning Activities.
 Each of these Learning Activities are in turn linked to the Learning Outcomes of this seminar and this university.

-Assessing the Growth of the Neophytes (four exams - 50%)
+Assessing the Growth of the Neophytes (three exams - 45%)

 Personal Quest (individual participatory paper - 30%)